 Who will accept and value me as I am?

-Who will still value me when I make a mistake?
-Who will think I matter all the time?
+Will I still be valued when I make a mistake?
 Who will never put me down?
-Who can care about me like that?

 God can, and He does.
 God values you like that.
 His love is unconditional.
 That means He loves you despite all the mistakes you’re made and all the ones He knows you are going to make.
 God doesn’t love less when we do something wrong.
 He made us to love us!